 There are no two ways about it: surgery is always a little bit scary.
 But, concerns about surgery shouldn’t scare you away from a hair transplant.
 When a hair transplant surgery is performed under the supervision of a trained and experienced Bosley physician, recovery is typically fast, and the results can last a lifetime.

-If you’re considering a hair transplant surgery, it’s important to be familiar with the procedure, the recovery timeline, and the post-surgery protocols.
+If you’re considering a hair transplant surgery, it’s important to be familiar with the procedure, the hair transplant recovery timeline, and the post-surgery protocols.
 The following is an overview of hair transplants, the healing stages, and what you can expect on the road to a full recovery (and fuller head of hair).

 How Do Hair Transplants Work?